gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 .. index:: -fdata-sections (gcc)

-In order to do this, it has to work with objects compiled with the following switches passed to the GCC backend:
+In order to do this, it has to work with objects compiled with the following switches passed to the GCC back end:
 :switch:`-ffunction-sections` :switch:`-fdata-sections`.

 These options are usable with C and Ada files.